-minimum: Providing input to, and review of, Project wildlife and habitat management plans (i.e. Vegetation and Weed Management Plan, Detailed Site Restoration Plan, Wildlife Habitat Management and Mitigation Plan, etc.) Reviewing and providing advice to EFSEC on the final Project design following finalization of the micrositing plan Advising on the monitoring of mitigation effectiveness and reviewing monitoring reports Advising on thresholds to be applied to the Project that would trigger the need for additional mitigation measures to reduce Project impacts to the desired level Advising on new or expanded mitigation measures that would be implemented at EFSEC's directive as adaptive management to ensure mitigation success thresholds are reached Advising on mitigation measures that can be removed or replaced based on new information (i.e. hydroseeding being unnecessary when native vegetation naturally recruits to the site) Monitoring The Applicant's Vegetation and Weed Management Plan would include a commitment to, within 60 days of Project completion, create an as-built report that documents the amount of modified habitat, temporary disturbances, and permanent impacts associated with the Project.
+minimum: Providing input to, and review of, Project wildlife and habitat management plans (i.e. Vegetation and Weed Management Plan, Detailed Site Restoration Plan, Wildlife Habitat Management and Mitigation Plan, etc.) Reviewing and providing advice to EFSEC on the final Project design following finalization of the micrositing plan Advising on the monitoring of mitigation effectiveness and reviewing monitoring reports Advising on thresholds to be applied to the Project that would trigger the need for additional mitigation measures to reduce Project impacts to the desired level Advising on new or expanded mitigation measures that would be implemented at EFSEC's directive as adaptive management to ensure mitigation success thresholds are reached Advising on mitigation measures that can be removed or replaced based on new information (i.e. hydroseeding being unnecessary when native vegetation naturally recruits to the site) Monitoring The Applicant's Vegetation and Weed Management Plan 6 would include a commitment to, within 60 days of Project completion, create an as-built report that documents the amount of modified habitat, temporary disturbances, and permanent impacts associated with the Project.
 Vegetation monitoring of modified habitat would be conducted annually for a minimum of three years, though EFSEC may, under advisement from the TAC, elect to extend this monitoring period.
-The TAC would review these monitoring reports for progress in meeting measurable success criteria for revegetation and impose remedial management actions if success criteria are not being reached.
+The TAC would review these monitoring reports for progress in meeting measurable success criteria for revegetation and recommend remedial management actions if success criteria are not being reached.
 At the end of the revegetation monitoring period, areas of modified habitat and temporary disturbance that have met the established success criteria would be eligible for offset by the Applicant at the respective ratios.
-Areas that have not met the success criteria after the end of the revegetation monitoring period would be considered permanent impacts and would be added to the offset requirement.
+EFSEC may impose additional mitigation requirements for areas that have not met the success criteria after the end of the revegetation monitoring period, potentially including offset requirements.